I Need Volunteers

 Get Our Organisation Details Form here:

-At the Dorset Volunteer Centre details of voluntary organisations and their current volunteer opportunities are all listed on V-base, the national volunteering database.
+At the Dorset Volunteer Centre details of voluntary organisations and their current volunteer opportunities are all listed on VC Connect, our online volunteering database.

 You will be asked to give us details on what the opportunity involves, what is the time commitment, where is it based, is training provided, do you pay expenses etc and we will write up a description that will catch the attention of potential volunteers.
 Simply complete our Organisation Details form here.